bseverino/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used to tell the server that a user is logged in - without it, the server can prevent access to certain pages and/or components.

 - [ ] What steps can you take in your web apps to keep your data secure?

+You can use a function like `axiosWithAuth` to check if the user has a token, and private routes to prevent access to them if they don't.

 - [ ] Describe how web servers work.

+A web server stores code for different websites on the internet.
+When we request a web page, it retrieves that code for us.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+PUT is used to update, and DELETE is used to delete.

 ## Project Set Up